cscart/docs/en/user_guide/addons/paypal_for_marketplaces/index.rst

 Advantages over PayPal Adaptive Payments
 ========================================

 Previously, Multi-Vendor had another solution from PayPal called Adaptive Payments.
 PayPal `disabled sign-ups for Adaptive Payments <https://www.paypal-community.com/t5/Adaptive-Payments-Accounts/PayPal-Apps-com-will-be-permanently-unavailable-starting/m-p/1357320>`_ on December 1, 2017.
-We encourage new Multi-Vendor users to use **PayPal for Marketplaces** instead; this add-on is better than Adaptive Payments in a couple of ways.
+That's why we're providing an integration with **PayPal for Marketplaces**.
+The add-on is better than Adaptive Payments in a couple of ways.

 * With Adaptive Payments, the payment process had to be split into multiple steps at checkout when items were being bought from more than 5 vendors.
 PayPal for Marketplaces no longer has that problem.